Controllability and the Discrete-Time Impulse Response [Control Bootcamp]

 This is a continuation of the Control Systems Lectures.
 This video describes the benefit of being able to approximate a Bode plot by hand and explains what a Bode plot looks like for a...

-See MoreUnderstanding Model Predictive Control, Part 3: MPC Design Parameters
+See MoreUnderstanding Model Predictive Control, Part 2: What is MPC?

 See More